mk-fg/fgtk/README.rst

 mikrotik-backup
 ^^^^^^^^^^^^^^^

-Script to ssh into `mikrotik router <http://mikrotik.com>`__ with specified ("--auth-file" option) user/password and get the backup, optionally compressing it.
+Script to ssh into `mikrotik <http://mikrotik.com>`_ routers with really old DSA-only firmware via specified ("--auth-file" option) user/password and get the backup, optionally compressing it.

-Can determine address of the router on its own (using "ip route get").
+| Can determine address of the router on its own (using "ip route get").

-Can be used more generally to get/store output of any command(s) to the router.
+| Can be used more generally to get/store output of any command(s) to the router.

-RouterOS allows using DSA (old, disabled on any modern sshds) keys, which should be used if accessible at the standard places (e.g.  "~/.ssh/id_dsa").
-That might be preferrable to using password auth.

-Python script, uses "twisted.conch" for ssh.
+| Python script, uses "twisted.conch" for ssh.
+|

+Should not be used with modern firmware, where using e.g. ``ssh admin@router /export`` with RSA keys works perfectly well.

+"backup/ssh-dump" script from this repo can be used to pass all necessary non-interactive mode options and compress/rotate resulting file with these.

 kernel-patch
 ^^^^^^^^^^^^